List of A Series of Unfortunate Events characters: Fiona

-Fiona is a very bright mycologist and is the stepdaughter of Captain Widdershins and the sister of Fernald (the Hook-Handed Man).
+Fiona is a bright mycologist and is the stepdaughter of Captain Widdershins and the sister of Fernald (the Hook-Handed Man).
 She is also the love interest of Klaus Baudelaire.

 Fiona first appears in The Grim Grotto, when Violet, Klaus and Sunny Baudelaire enter the Queequeg.
 Though she is not part of the Queequeg's "Crew of Two", she is the ship's head engineer.
 Fiona is the first non-Baudelaire that can actually understand some of Sunny's utterances.
 Later, Fiona goes with the Baudelaires into the Gorgonian Grotto to look for the sugar bowl, but when the four children come back, empty-handed, they find the Queequeg deserted; Captain Widdershins and Phil had been convinced by an unnamed woman to abandon the ship.
 Count Olaf then captures the submarine with his own, the Carmelita, and takes the Baudelaires and Fiona to the brig to be tortured by the Hook-Handed Man, who turns out to be Fiona's long-lost brother Fernald.
 The Baudelaires and Fiona persuade Fernald to join them and help them escape.
 The Baudelaires escape, but Fiona and Fernald are caught and tell Esmé Squalor that they support Count Olaf.
 At this point, Esmé begins to call Fiona "Triangle-Eyes", due to the triangular shape of her glasses.
 Later, Fernald persuades Fiona to really be part of Count Olaf's troupe.
 Fiona, knowing that she is wrong, allows the Baudelaires free access to the Queequeg to escape.
 But she cannot go with them, out of loyalty to her brother, but before she rejoins Olaf, however, she kisses Klaus.

 Fiona did not appear in The Penultimate Peril, but Count Olaf says that she and Fernald stole the Carmelita.
 In The End, it was revealed that both returned to the Fire-Fighting Side of V.F.D., but they may have been sucked into The Great Unknown.

 In the TV series, Fiona (who is given the surname Widdershins) is portrayed by Kassius Nelson.
 She is the captain of the Queequeg and completely replaces her stepfather whom she is looking for.
 Unlike the books where Lemony claims that Fiona "broke Klaus's heart", Fiona's decision to leave with her brother is made understandable to him and they seem to part on better terms.
 In "The End", Lemony postulates that she and Fernald managed to find their stepfather.